mckennapsean/dissertation/chapters/formulation.md

 a multidisciplinary design team consisting of two visualization experts, two designers, and one psychologist.
-Our team tackled the challenge of redesigning an existing visualization tool in the area of cybersecurity.
+Our team tackled the challenge of redesigning an existing visualization tool in the area of cyber security.
 As our team attempted to adopt the nine-stage framework for conducting design studies [@Sedlmair2012b], we struggled to answer questions such as: If I'm not starting from the beginning,